At a glance

 Athletics: SLU competes in 18 NCAA Division I sports and is a member of the Atlantic 10 Conference.

-Service: SLU has been named eight consecutive times to the President’s Higher Education Community Service Honor Roll, the highest federal recognition a school can achieve for its commitment to community engagement.
+Service: SLU has been named nine consecutive times to the President’s Higher Education Community Service Honor Roll, the highest federal recognition a school can achieve for its commitment to community engagement.